opc-cpvp/sondage-survey-external/README.md

 a) Files needs to be saved as UTF-8 in order for the accents to be displayed properly

 ### TODO

-b) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
-c) Hide navigation bar in the 'Preview'
-e) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
-h) Update the page title for every page
-i) Replace <div id="div_errors_list" style="display:none"></div> in body
+-) Replace <div id="div_errors_list" style="display:none"></div> in body
-k) Add a modal popup to confirm when completing the survey.
+-) WCAG compliance, talk to Stephanie
+-) Make a proper completed page
+-) Complete page -> PDF
+-) Complete page -> Page refresh problem
+-) Find a strategy to clear local storage
+-) Problem with refresh or language switching during the 'Preview'.
+We are going back to the start page because currentPageNo gets reset to 0.
+-) prevent files with same name
+-) Make sure the css classes are the same on the checkboxes & the radio buttons -) Create a C# object from JSON to be sent to CRM
+-) Survey Id generation coming from the email
+-) Create a queryable javascript object that contains the json data.
+To be able to show the preview button based on some logic.
+-) Put the certify page with checkbox the last page
+-) Total MB downloaded.
+I need to know if we are going to 'storeDataAsText' or save the file data to the database.
+LOCALSTORAGE

 ### Mode details required or help required

-1) Total MB downloaded.
-I need to know if we are going to 'storeDataAsText' or save the file data to the database
 2) Add max width on text fields.
 Need to find out the max width for first name, last name and all those.
-3) WCAG compliance, talk to Stephanie
+ASK GAB
 4) The alert-label-error when a question is not answered is not displaying properly.
 It is just CSS.

 ### Fixed todos

 1) French accents in json files are not rendered properly.
 The one found in Survey.js are ok.
-(DONE)
+That json file needed to be saved as UTF-8
-2) On alert-label-error, make a box on the top of the page showing all errors (DONE)
+2) On alert-label-error, make a box on the top of the page showing all errors
 3) Validation not working for checkboxes with additional html.
 Plan B: always show the html additional information and use the 'comment' as is (DONE with plan A)
 4) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Representative" info is missing